mrkkrp/markkarpov.com/tutorial/th.md

 ```

 If something is an instance of the `Data` type class, we can just lift it
 with the `liftData` function.
-This is great, no orphan instances are
+This is great because no orphan instances are
 necessary, let's try it out.

 In one module we define a function that takes `Text` and generates an